duinoWitchery/hd44780/README.md

 The library is currently in an alpha state.

-While the API and underlying code is stable and has been tested, there are likely to be some changes in the constructors for the i/o subclasses that will not be backward compatible with the existing constructors, particuarly for the `hd44780_I2Cexp` i/o subclass.
+While the API and underlying code is stable and has been tested, there are likely to be some changes in the include file names and possibly some changes in the constructors for the i/o subclasses that will not be backward compatible, particuarly for the `hd44780_I2Cexp` i/o subclass.

-These constructor changes are not anticipated to affect lcd object definitions that use `hd44780_I2Cexp` autoconfiguration.
+Any potential changes are not anticipated to affect lcd `hd44780_I2Cexp` autoconfiguration object definitions or main line sketch code.

-After the constructors are finalized, the project will move to a beta state and should quickly move to a 1.0.0 release candidate followed by a 1.0.0 release.
+After these potential changes are finalized, the project will move to a beta state and should quickly move to a 1.0.0 release candidate followed by a 1.0.0 release.